jentery/506v3/index.md

 What are the media of games?
 What are some notable tensions between play and story?
 Between mechanics and fiction?

 *During our first meeting*, we'll introduce ourselves (30 minutes), review this outline as well as the plan for this term (45 minutes), and share our questions and concerns.
-We'll then discuss these two works (by Flanagan and Salter; 75 minutes), which will help us to not only survey some common debates in game studies since the 1970s but also pinpoint and define several keywords in the field.
+We'll then discuss these two texts (by Flanagan and Salter; 75 minutes), which will help us to not only survey some common debates in game studies since the 1970s but also pinpoint and define several keywords in the field.
 We'll return to these debates and terms throughout the seminar to ensure the language we're using is relatively clear to us all, even if and when our individual approaches to the material differ.

 Some related material:
 * Ian Bogost's "Procedural Rhetoric" (64 pages; from *Persuasive Games: The Expressive Power of Videogames* 2007),